 This is the eMeasure version of NQF #0480 PC-05 Exclusive Breast Milk Feeding.
-The information on benefits is the same as for NQF #0480.
+The information on benefits is the same as for measure NQF #0480.
 CMS has the option to include one or both measures depending on the readiness of states to report eMeasures.
-One commenter suggested that the inclusion of NQF #2830 would not necessarily increase reporting burden for states since it is the eMeasure version of NQF #0480.